n8n-io/self-hosted-ai-starter-kit/docs/reference/api/qdrant-collections.md

 > Complete API documentation for Qdrant vector database service

 Qdrant is a high-performance vector database designed for similarity search and AI applications.
-This document covers all Qdrant API endpoints and integration patterns available in the AI Starter Kit.
+This document covers all Qdrant API endpoints and integration patterns available in the GeuseMaker.

 ## 🌟 Service Overview